ZairGitHub/Selenium-Herokuapp-Framework/README.md

 ## Testing

-The framework supports the execution of regular automated tests and BDD (Behaviour-Driven Development) tests.
+The framework supports the execution of regular automated tests and Behaviour-Driven Development (BDD) tests.
 Comparison

 ### Regular tests